Kevin Hart breaks unwanted Rotten Tomatoes record with new Netflix movie

 The actors star alongside together in Me Time, a buddy comedy film following a stay-at-home dad who goes on a wild weekend away with an old friend.

-While Hart’s films are not typically known for being acclaimed, Me Time appears ot be particularly disliked.
+While Hart’s films are not typically known for being acclaimed, Me Time appears to be particularly disliked.

-On review aggregate site Rotten Tomatoes, the film has a measly critic score of just seven per cent, positioning it as each actor’s lowest-rated film of all time.
+On review aggregate site Rotten Tomatoes, the film, at the time of writing, had a measly critic score of just seven per cent, positioning it as each actor’s lowest-rated film of all time.

 Typically on Rotten Tomatoes, there is a large difference between the critic and audience score – but that is not the case with Me Time.
 At the time of writing, the film’s audience score is 29 per cent.

-Meanwhile, the next film up for Hart is Little Fockers, which has a paltry nine per cent.

-Hart shared a message with fans shortly after the film’s release, teasing “hidden messages” that he said was “changing the narrative” regarding “assumptions” about gender dynamics in parenting.
+Hart shared a message with fans shortly after the film’s release, teasing “hidden messages” featured in it.
+He said he believed the film was “changing the narrative” regarding “assumptions” about gender dynamics in parenting.

 Me Time is available to stream on Netflix now.
-Another of this week’s film releases that’s being torn to shreds by critics is Michael Flatley’s Blackbird.
+Another of this week’s film releases that’s being torn to shreds is Michael Flatley’s Blackbird.

-Film critic Mark Kermode’s bemused review of the film, which he called “one of the worst I’ve ever seen”, is leaving his fans in hysterics.
+Film critic Mark Kermode left his fans in hysterics with his review of the movie, which he called “one of the worst I’ve ever seen”.

 Register for free to continue reading